Rick Rubin

 Try It

-Open the last thing you finished and the thing before that.
+Open the last thing you finished and the thing you finished before that.
 Read them side by side.
-Where did you grow between the two?
-Where did you repeat yourself?
-Write one sentence about what you'd do differently next time.
-That sentence is your standard for the next piece.
+Notice where you grew between the two and where you repeated yourself.
+Write one sentence about what you'd do differently in the next piece.
+That sentence becomes the standard you're holding yourself to going forward, regardless of what anyone else is making.

 The Method